Addressing the CAR-T Supply Challenge

 We are also making substantial investments in infrastructure and digital platforms to streamline operations and increase efficiencies, including forward engineering our GMP facilities to accommodate future technical advances in the science (and art) of cell therapy manufacturing.
 We are also installing world-class Manufacturing Execution and Quality systems to minimize manufacturing glitches while streamlining efficiency.

-To protect against supply chain bottlenecks CBM, like many CDMO’s, has incorporated a multi-sourcing strategy, having built strong relationships among reliable suppliers for key equipment and reagents.
+To protect against supply chain bottlenecks SK pharmteco, like many CDMO’s, has incorporated a multi-sourcing strategy, having built strong relationships among reliable suppliers for key equipment and reagents.

 1 American Cancer Association